Counseling, MC

 ASU programs that may lead to professional licensure or certification are intended to prepare students for potential licensure or certification in Arizona.
 Completion of an ASU program may not meet educational requirements for licensure or certification in another state.
 For more information, students should visit the ASU professional licensure webpage.

-Graduates of the Master of Counseling program meet the requirements for licensure as a professional counselor with the Arizona Board of Behavioral Health Examiners.
+Graduates of the MC program meet the requirements for licensure as a professional counselor with the Arizona Board of Behavioral Health Examiners.
 Because requirements vary by state, students should consult the licensing requirements for the state in which they intend to reside.

 3 year programs